-(Worksheets in Appendix E) NGSS Articulation can be found on page 44
+(Worksheets in Appendix E)

 Overview: Give students the chance to use what they have learned about each animal to write their own stories.
 Fill-in-the-blank worksheets will give students the opportunity to work with nouns, verbs, and adjectives to reinforce their knowledge of both animal lives and language skills.